Getting Started¶

 Observable notebooks¶

 You can embed GenomeSpy into an Observable notebook.
-Please check the GenomeSpy collection for usage examples.
+See the GenomeSpy collection for usage examples.

 Local or remote web server¶

-For more serious work, you should use the GenomeSpy JavaScript library to create a web page for the visualization:
+For more serious work, use the GenomeSpy JavaScript library to create a web page for your visualization:

-- Create an HTML document (web page) by using the example below
+- Create an HTML document by using one of the examples below

-- Place the visualization spec and your data files into the same directory as the HTML document
+- Place the visualization specification (spec) and your data files into the same directory as the HTML document

-- Copy them onto a remote web server or start a local web server in the directory
+- Copy them to a remote web server or start a local web server in that directory

 Local web server¶